Contact Us

 Brendyn Schneider

-Brendyn has been a professional storyspinner for 16 years.
-He has performed at fine venues such as the Cutler Majestic Theatre, Club Passim, and WBUR CitySpace Boston, with action-packed organizations like The Moth, Fugitive Productions, Emerson College, and the ’GBH TV Show, “Stories from the Stage.”
-By day, he’s a job search instructor / career advisor, helping folks find their professional match.
+Brendyn has been a professional storyspinner for 17 years.
+He has performed at fine venues such as the Cutler Majestic Theatre, Club Passim, WBUR CitySpace Boston, and Old Frog Pond with action-packed organizations like The Moth, Fugitive Productions, Emerson College, and the ’GBH TV Show, “Stories from the Stage.”
+By day, he’s a job search instructor/career advisor, helping folks find their professional match.
 He frequently uses the principles of storytelling while advising job seekers.
-To join in his lifelong quest for the perfect bacon, egg and cheese sandwich, please find him at brendynschneider.com.
+For more, venture to brendyn.schneider@gmail.com

 Sara Sweet Rabidoux-Kelsey